 Observation: The BLERs resulting from the optimal configuration for Simulation Two (target SNR based simulation) can be several orders of magnitude different between UL and DL.
-This is inconsistent with the QoS framework in LTE, where a QoS Class Identifier (), which defines a among other QoS metrics, Las stated in TS 23.203 [4]:
+This is inconsistent with the QoS framework in LTE, where a QoS Class Identifier (QCI), which defines a packet error loss rate (PELR) among other QoS metrics, applies to both UL and DL as stated in TS 23.203 [4]: “For a certain QCI the value of the PELR is the same in uplink and downlink.”

 3. Proposal